hiciefte/translate-java-property-files/docs/new-project-deployment.md

 ## Step 2: Add Secrets

+> **Important:** The `secrets/` directory and `docker/.env` file contain sensitive credentials.
+Ensure they are listed in your `.gitignore` file and are never committed to your repository.

 This is a security-critical step.
 You must place the deploy key, GPG key, and API tokens in the correct locations.

 1.  **SSH Deploy Key**: